IdolFest/nw-idolfest-website/README.md

 ## Site Builds

 The site uses gh-pages to deploy.
-Simply do `npm run develop` to push a new build.
+Simply do `npm run deploy` to push a new build.